 And there is subway Daimon station.
 This stations is different name from Hamamatsucho station.
 But actually these stations are located in same place.
 You can catch Toei subway Asakusa line and Oedo line at Daimon station.

 I believe many of travelers who visit Tokyo may use this station.
 I would like to tell you about these stations in this post.

-Platt Kodama is a sort of Shinkansen one way trip discount ticket among Tokyo, Nagoya, Kyoto and Shin-Osaka.
 I would like to show you this ticket in this post.
-Continue reading →

 And also there are lots of deals available but you may not be able to find the coverage of the pass.

 In this post, I will show you all subway lines and JR lines in downtown core of Tokyo.
-And I will also tell you about train system surrounding in Tokyo too.
+And I will also tell you about the train system surrounding in Tokyo too.
 Because some of trains that come from outside Tokyo go to downtown Tokyo via subway line.
-This is actually one of the reason why it is so difficult to understand train system in Tokyo
+This is actually one of the reason why it is so difficult to understand train system in Tokyo.

 Shinagawa is one of the terminal station in Tokyo.
 It is the transfer point of Tokaido Shinkansen (Nagoya, Kyoto, Shin-Osaka), Keihin Kyuko (Haneda airport), Narita Express (Narita airport), Yamanote line (Shinjuku, Shibuya, Tokyo) and many more lines.

 There are many railway lines and it seems to make you be overwhelmed.
 But this is not very complicated, actually.
 In this post, I will show you how to transfer among these trains in this station, Shinagawa.

 If you will arrive in Narita and stay in Tokyo for several days, Suica & N’ex may be suitable for your stay.
 This ticket includes Narita Express ticket and 1500 e-money in IC card “Suica”.
 Suica can be used for both JR train and subways in downtown Tokyo.
 You can use this ticket for almost any trains when you stay in Tokyo.